 Financial Services Industry Guidelines

-The Bank today, 10 February 2012, welcomes the publication on the Department of Finance website of Financial Services Industry Guidelines (“the Guidelines”) which were prepared by a committee representing various sectors of the financial services industry.
+On 10 February 2012, the Bank welcomed the publication on the Department of Finance website of Financial Services Industry Guidelines (“the Guidelines”) which were prepared by a committee representing various sectors of the financial services industry.

 The Guidelines have not been approved under section 107 of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 which is a matter for the Department of Justice and Equality and the Department of Finance.